 Once you have decided which home charge point you would like, check the cost of the installation here.
 This is usually added on top of the device price.

-If you live in the UK or Ireland, you may qualify for certain government grants, which are known as OLEV, EST, and SEAI.
+If you live in the UK or Ireland, you may qualify for certain government grants, which are known as OZEV, EST, and SEAI.

-If you are receiving the OLEV grant, you will need to time installation so your EV home charge point is installed a maximum of four months before your electric vehicle is delivered.
+If you are receiving the OZEV grant, you will need to time installation so your EV home charge point is installed a maximum of four months before your electric vehicle is delivered.

 Will you need standard or non-standard installation?
 This will affect installation time and cost.
 Check to see if you qualify for standard installation.

-Once you have booked installation of your EV home charge point, you can apply for your OLEV grant if you are in the UK, plus the EST grant if you live in Scotland or the SEAI grant if you are in Ireland.
+Once you have booked installation of your EV home charge point, you can apply for your OZEV grant if you are in the UK, plus the EST grant if you live in Scotland, or the SEAI grant if you are in Ireland.

-If you buy an Andersen home charge point, we will apply for OLEV on your behalf; we will send you a form to complete and we will do the rest.
+If you buy an Andersen home charge point, we will apply for OZEV on your behalf; we will send you a form to complete and we will do the rest.